lilis-organics/minifarm-api/README.md

 # minifarm-api
 APIs for minifarm v0.1

 ## Prepare
 * Install serverless
   ```
   npm install -g serverless
   ```
 * Install PostgreSQL database in your local or use PostgreSQL RDS on aws
-* Run script on setup.sql to create a database
+* Run script in config/setup.sql to create a database
-* Run script on setup.sql to enable uuid on the database
+* Run script in config/setup.sql to enable uuid on the selected database

 ## references
 * https://github.com/serverless-heaven/serverless-webpack